ThomasBassa/near-netcar/docs/Software-Oriented Design.md

 An HD camera will be mounted to the front of the vehicle so that it faces forward.
 The camera's onboard components capture shots of the vehicle's front-facing view and converts that view to video.
 The resulting video is then sent to the ground station in real time and displayed in a window on the ground station webpage.

 ## Physical
-The sensors will be taken from a Ubiquiti Aircam camera, and attached to the strut at the front end of the car.
+The sensors will be taken from a Ubiquiti Aircam camera, and attached to the strut at the front end of the vehicle.

 ## Software Components
 The camera's sensor captures shots of what it sees at a rate of 30 hz.
 Software inside the camera converts the frames that are captured into a 30fps video at 720p resolution.
 That video is then sent to the webpage that is controlled by the webpage and displayed in real time.